Where to go to see the Color & "Carri" in 2020

-If you're in Tuscany during this period, here are the places you can go to celebrate Carnival every year.
+If you're in Tuscany during this period, read below for the places you can go to celebrate Carnival every year.
 PAY ATTENTION TO DATES BECAUSE SOME PLACES HAVE PARADES ON SATURDAYS, OTHERS ON SUNDAYS.

 The Carnival in Viareggio, a tiny coastal village in the Versilia area, is without a doubt one of the most famous Carnival events.
 It draws thousands of visitors of all ages every year.
 We have a full article dedicated to the floats in Viareggio here.

 San Gimignano | CARNEVALE | Feb 2 - 9 - 16 - 23

 Folkloristic parades with floats representing various themes will be accompanied by live music, coriandoli and groups competing with handmade masks.
 Made to be enjoyed by one and all but especially the younger crowd will enjoy the silly antics of all who perform!